Introduction

 Gopal Ji Temple, Nankeshwar Temple, Chandrika Devi Temple, and the

-surrounding natural beauty.
+surrounding natural beauty

-by road( bus or private taxi).
+- Accessibility: By road( bus or private taxi)

-Recommended hotels are Hotel Ashirwad, Topovam resort, and GMVN rest
+- Accommodation Options: Homestays and basic hotels.
+And guesthouses.
+Recommended hotels are Hotel Ashirwad, Topovam resort, and GMVN rest houses

 Mythological Significance

-Nandaprayag is believed to be named after King Nanda, the foster father of Lord Krishna.
+Nandaprayag Sangam is believed to be named after King Nanda, the foster father of Lord Krishna.
 According to legend, King Nanda performed deep penance here and was blessed by Lord Vishnu.
+Some traditions also associate this region with the story of King Dushyant and Shakuntala.

 - Gateway to the Badri region